The Mezzotint: Adaptations

 On 21 May 1947, a radio play adaptation of "The Mezzotint" by Ashley Sampson starring Martin Lewis as Dennistoun aired on the BBC Home Service.

 On 14 October 1954, a television adaptation of "The Mezzotint" by Tony Richardson aired on BBC Television.
+The adaptation featured narration by George Rose with some visual effects.

 In 1959, "The Mezzotint" was adapted into an episode of the horror anthology television series 13 Demon Street titled "The Photograph".

 On 20 August 1968, a reading of "The Mezzotint" by Howieson Culff aired on BBC Radio 4 as part of its Story Time programme.

+In Paul Theroux's 1975 classic travel novel, "The Great Railway Bazaar" - during a stormy passage aboard a Russian freighter bound from Yokohama to Nakhodka - the author entertains his companions at the bar with a late night telling of "The Mezzotint.".

-On 2 May 1978, the CBS Radio Mystery Theater aired The Figure in the Moonlight, a loose and uncredited adaptation of "The Mezzotint" by Roy Winsor.
+On 2 May 1978, the CBS Radio Mystery Theater aired The Figure in the Moonlight, a loose and uncredited adaptation of "The Mezzotint" by Roy Winsor starring Patricia Elliott and Paul Hecht.

 On 21 November 1980, an adaptation of "The Mezzotint" told by Michael Bryant aired as an episode of the British children's supernatural television series Spine Chillers on BBC1.

 On 25 December 1986, a televised reading of "The Mezzotint" by Robert Powell aired on BBC Two as part of its Classic Ghost Stories programme.

 In 2006–2007, Nunkie Theatre Company toured A Pleasing Terror round the UK and Ireland.
 This one-man show was a retelling of two of James's tales, "The Mezzotint" and "Canon Alberic's Scrap-Book".